chotibachi/hokya/README.md

 # hokya
 Aim: Implementation of Classification algorithm in R Programming.
+(A)

-(A)\n Consider the annual rainfall details at a place starting from January 2012.
+Consider the annual rainfall details at a place starting from January 2012.
 We create an R time series object for a period of 12 months and plot it.
 Get the data points in form of a R vector

 rain <-c(800,178,90,600,650,89,200,598,76,300,55,890,98,798,54,100,760,11,546,98)